-2. Improved:

-- a.
+- 2. Improved: - a.
 The procedure performed had the intended effective outcome and/or the patient's symptoms decreased or clinical condition improved or resolved (e.g. defibrillation resolved VF into a perfusing rhythm; intubation controlled the airway and allowed effective management of breathing). - b.
-An effective procedure that caused an improvement in the patient condition may also have resulted in a procedure complication and the complication should be documented a.
-The procedure performed did not have the clinical effect intended, but did not directly worsen the patient's symptoms or clinical condition (e.g. attempted defibrillation and the person remained in VF);
+An effective procedure that caused an improvement in the patient condition may also have resulted in a procedure complication and the complication should be documented b.
+Had a sub-therapeutic effect and the symptoms continued (e.g. a bandage applied to a bleeding wound failed to stop the bleeding);